 - Accounting policies: Management is responsible for the selection and use of appropriate accounting policies.
 In accordance with the terms of our engagement letter, we have advised management about the appropriateness of accounting policies and their application.
-The significant accounting policies used by City are described in Note I to the financial statements.
-As described in Note I, the City changed accounting policies related to leases by adopting Governmental Accounting Standards Board (GASB) No. 87, Leases in 2022.
+The significant accounting policies used by the City are described in Note I to the financial statements.
+As described in Note I, the City changed accounting policies related to compensated absences by adopting Governmental Accounting Standards Board (GASB) No. 101 Compensated Absences in 2024.
+The City also implemented GASB No. 100 Accounting Changes and Error Corrections.
 We noted no transactions entered into by the City during the year for which accounting policies are controversial or for which there is a lack of authoritative guidance or consensus or diversity in practice. - Accounting estimates: Accounting estimates, including fair value estimates, are an integral part of the financial statements prepared by management and are based on management's knowledge and experience about past and current events and assumptions about future events.
 Certain accounting estimates are particularly sensitive because of their significance to the financial statements, the degree of subjectivity involved in their development and because of the possibility that future events affecting them may differ significantly from those expected.
 The following estimates are of most significance to the financial statements:

-Estimate Management's process to determine Baker Tilly's conclusions regarding reasonableness Net pension asset and related deferrals Evaluation of information provided by the Wisconsin Retirement System Reasonable in relation to the financial statements as a whole Self-insurance claims Historical claims analysis and report provided by a 3 rd party administrator Reasonable in relation to the financial statements as a whole Allowance for doubtful accounts Evaluation of historical revenues and loss levels with the analysis on collectability of individual amounts Reasonable in relation to the financial statements as a whole Total OPEB liability and related deferrals Key assumptions set by management with the assistance of a third party actuary Reasonable in relation to the financial statements as a whole
+Estimate Management's process to determine Baker Tilly's conclusions regarding reasonableness Accrued compensated absences Evaluation of hours earned and accumulated in accordance with employment policies, historical usage and average wage per hour rates Reasonable in relation to the financial statements as a whole Net pension liability and related deferrals Evaluation of information provided by the Wisconsin Retirement System Reasonable in relation to the financial statements as a whole Self-insurance claims Historical claims analysis and report provided by a 3 rd party administrator Reasonable in relation to the financial statements as a whole Allowance for doubtful accounts Evaluation of historical revenues and loss levels with the analysis on collectability of individual amounts Reasonable in relation to the financial statements as a whole Net/Total OPEB liability and related deferrals Key assumptions set by management with the assistance of a 3 rd party actuary Reasonable in relation to the financial statements as a whole Leased assets/liabilities and/or lease receivable and related deferral Evaluation of leases by management and incremental borrowing rate used for present value calculation Reasonable in relation to the financial statements as a whole

-There have been no significant changes made by management to either the processes used to develop the particularly sensitive accounting estimates, or to the significant assumptions used to develop the estimates, noted above.
+There have been no significant changes made by management to either the processes used to develop the particularly sensitive accounting estimates, or to the significant assumptions used to develop the estimates, noted above, except for changes to accrued compensated absences to incorporate historical usage data as a result of the implementation of GASB 101.